pbiecek/xai_resources/README.md

 * [Detecting concept drift in data streams using model explanation](https://www.researchgate.net/publication/320177686_Detecting_concept_drift_in_data_streams_using_model_explanation); Jaka Demšar, Zoran Bosnic; Interesting use case for explainers - PDP like explainers are used to identify concept drift.
 * [Explanation of Prediction Models with ExplainPrediction](http://www.informatica.si/index.php/informatica/article/view/2227/1121) intoroduces two methods EXPLAIN and IME (R packages) for local and global explanations.
+* [What do we need to build explainable AI systems for the medical domain?](https://arxiv.org/pdf/1712.09923.pdf); Andreas Holzinger, Chris Biemann, Constantinos Pattichis, Douglas Kell.
+In this paper we outline some of our research topics in the context of the relatively new area of explainable-AI with a focus on the application in medicine, which is a very special domain.
+This is due to the fact that medical professionals are working mostly with distributed heterogeneous and complex sources of data.
+In this paper we concentrate on three sources: images, omics data and text.
+We argue that research in explainable-AI would generally help to facilitate the implementation of AI/ML in the medical domain, and specifically help to facilitate transparency and trust.
+However, the full effectiveness of all AI/ML success is limited by the algorithm’s inabilities to explain its results to human experts - but exactly this is a big issue in the medical domain.

 ### 2016